 To create the “X”, place one of the 72″ metal bars onto the back of the bookshelf; your bookshelf should still be on a flat surface.

 SIDE NOTE: The metal will make your hands black so wear gloves.

 Place the metal so one end is at the top shelf and the other end is at the bottom shelf.
 Place the other metal bar onto the bookshelf so that it forms an “X”.

-Now take the metal bars outside, place a scrap board under a marked spot.
-Then drill a 3/16″ hole at this marked spot.
+Now, take the metal bars outside and place a scrap board under a marked spot.
+Then, drill a 3/16″ hole at this marked spot.

 TIP: Use a Shop-vac to collect the metal shavings while you’re drilling the hole.